njamesgeorge1223/Bank-and-Election-Analyses-in-Python/README.md

 ## PyPoll

-For this Challenge, I was tasked with helping a small, rural town modernize its vote-counting process.
-Th poll data was in an input csv file.
+For this Challenge, I was tasked with helping a small, rural town modernize its vote-counting process; the associated poll data was in an input csv file, election_data.csv.
 The Python script analyzes the votes in the dataset and calculates each of the following values:

   * The total number of votes cast